Skip to content

 The .htaccess file also encompasses directives such as display_startup_errors and display_errors.

-Inside this file, a custom error log may be enabled as far as the log file or the log folder is writable by the web.
-The log file can be a path to the place .htaccess is placed.
-Either it may be an absolute path like /var/www/html/website/public/logs:
+Inside this file, a custom error log may be enabled, provided the log file or directory is writable by the web server.
+The log file can be a path relative to where the .htaccess file is placed, or it may be an absolute path like /var/www/html/website/public/logs.
+To configure this, add the following directives:

 Displaying Fatal Errors